 Courses in the Food Studies program draw on a range of disciplines to explore the connections between the production, distribution, and consumption of food and politics, history, culture, and the natural environment.
 Our faculty of historians, policy activists, entrepreneurs, and scientists provide the theoretical and practical tools students need to engage in what has become a global conversation about food and to promote quality and safety in local food chains.
 The New School's location in New York City, an urban center where public interest in food and support for local products, green markets, and sustainability is widespread, offers an environment well suited to this area of study.
 Note: This program now includes a culinary arts component, offered in collaboration with the International Culinary Institute in New York City.

 Acquaintance with a language other than one's own has been and remains a hallmark of a liberal education.
 The New School has been successfully teaching foreign languages for decades to people who travel abroad, who conduct business in other countries, who engage with New York City's many immigrant communities, who wish to appreciate literature and film in the original languages, or whose scholarly pursuits mandate facility with other languages.
 The New School offers courses in many languages.
-Undergraduate degree students have their own foreign languages curriculum and can also take courses offered in The New School for Public Engagement's continuing education program.
+Undergraduate degree students have their own foreign languages curriculum and can also take courses offered in the Schools of Public Engagement's continuing education program.
 Most modern language instructors are native speakers, and all courses are designed to introduce students to a language in its cultural context.
 Active communication is emphasized in the classroom.

-As globalization transforms the world, it restructures the relationships between states, societies, communities, and individuals, creating new challenges that cannot be met by nations or markets alone—including climate change, nuclear proliferation, human trafficking, international trade regulations, poverty and hunger, the effects of new communication technology, and mass migrations.
-Global Studies is a thematic interdivisional program that emphasizes possibilities for social transformation and innovative responses to contemporary global problems—economic, political, and social.
+As globalization transforms the world, it restructures the relationships between states, societies, communities, and individuals, creating new challenges that cannot be met by nations or markets alone — including climate change, nuclear proliferation, human trafficking, international trade regulations, poverty and hunger, the effects of new communication technology, and mass migrations.
+Global Studies is a thematic interdivisional program that emphasizes possibilities for social transformation and innovative responses to contemporary global problems — economic, political, and social.
 Students learn to think across disciplines and move between the local and the global, not losing sight of the realities of the human lives at the center of our investigations.

 Students develop the skills of reporting, editing, and story pitching that will help them flourish in the profession.
 Writing workshops cover a wide range of forms within the genre, including not only basic reportage but profiles, photo stories, first-person essays, reviews, and opinion pieces.
 The rapidly developing world of online journalism and social media is not neglected.
-In all courses there is an attempt to balance the artistic with the pragmatic.
+In all courses, there is an attempt to balance the artistic with the pragmatic.
 Our faculty includes accomplished critics, columnists, documentary filmmakers, essayists, and photojournalists.

 These courses challenge students to think critically about ideas that are central to our understanding of the world and our place in it.
 Courses cover a variety of traditions and schools of thought.
 Some are historical, some focus on individual thinkers and practices, and others are organized thematically around particular philosophical and religious issues.
 Connections with other disciplines, such as history, politics, social theory, psychology, cultural studies, and literature, are explored.